patrickboston/isc-deploy-tool/README.md

 > Ensure you put the double dash (`--`) after the command initial command and your arguments as documented below for each command

 ### Export
 To export objects from a specific environment and perform reverse-tokenization based on properties defined in your `reverse.target.js` file, run the following where `<env>` is the actual name of your environment such as `sb`.
-This process relies on the `export-config.js` file you have configured to determine which objects you want to export out of your source IdentityNow environment.

 **NOTE:** The export process will overwrite any manual changes made in your `/config/` directory.
 This is why it is crucial to set up your reverse tokenization properties if you wish to retain a neutral object state that can be deployed to any target environment.
 ```
-npm run export -- --src-env=<env>
+npm run export -- --src_env=<env>
 ```

+All supported object types will be exported by default.
+To ignore exporting specific files, please see the information on the `export-ignore.js` file above.

 ### Build
 To perform tokenization and build objects locally for specific target environment based on tokens defined in your `<env>.target.js` file, run the following where `<env>` is the actual name of your environment such as `sb`.
 The built objects will reside in the `/build/config` directory
 ```
-npm run build -- --target-env=<env>
+npm run build -- --target_env=<env>
 ```

 ### Deploy/Import
 To perform tokenization and deploy/import into a specific target environment based on tokens defined in your `<env>.target.js` file, run the following where `<env>` is the actual name of your environment such as `sb`
 ```
-npm run deploy -- --target-env=<env>
+npm run deploy -- --target_env=<env>
 ```

 > [!NOTE]
-> The deploy/import execution process will continue on errors.
+> The deploy/import execution process will continue on most errors.
 Errors will be recorded in the terminal if encountered

 ## Logging
-The commands above print out various logs by default.
+The commands above print out various logs by default to show progress, warnings, and errors.
 The default log priority is `info`.
 In order to print more verbose logs, pass the `--log_level` parameter.
 The following are valid log levels prioritized from highest to lowest:
 ```
 error: 0
 warn: 1